-No county or project will be awarded tax credits for new construction exceeding \$1,500,000 unless doing so is necessary to meet another set-aside requirement of this Plan or to completely fund a project request.
-No county will be awarded more than one project under the rehabilitation set-aside.
-The Agency may waive these limits for 1) proposals utilizing HOPE VI financing, 2) other large scale revitalization efforts characterized by a high degree of committed public subsidies, or 3) implementation of a disaster relief plan.
-RPP loans cannot exceed \$1 million per project.
+No county or project will be awarded tax credits for new construction exceeding \$1,500,000 unless doing so is necessary to meet another set-aside requirement of this Plan.
+No county will be awarded more than two projects under the rehabilitation set-aside.
+The Agency may waive the county-based limits for revitalization efforts characterized by a high degree of committed public subsidies (such as HOPE VI) or implementation of a disaster relief plan.

-Any Principal will be limited to an award of a) not more than fifteen percent (15%) of the total tax credits available for new construction and b) one project under the rehabilitation set-aside.
-(A Principal may have one rehabilitation project and fifteen percent (15%) of the new construction credits.)
+Any Principal will be limited to an award of a) not more than fifteen percent (15%) of the total tax credits available and b) two projects under the rehabilitation set-aside.
+(Rehabilitation awards will count against the fifteen percent (15%) total.)
 All persons and entities meeting the definition of Principal will be certified by the applicant on the application, at carryover allocation and at final cost certification.
 Any project that qualifies for an allocation of credits but that would result in a Principal exceeding this limit will be disqualified and ineligible for a credit allocation in the current year.

-The Agency may allocate 2003 tax credits outside of the normal process to projects that either: 1) address the loss of housing due to the effects of a natural disaster and were submitted in the last two years, or 2) allow the Agency to comply with HUD regulations regarding timely commitment of funds.
-The total amount of such allocation(s) shall not exceed \$750,000.
+The Agency may allocate 2004 tax credits outside of the normal process to projects that: 1) address the loss of housing due to the effects of a natural disaster, 2) allow the Agency to comply with HUD regulations regarding timely commitment of funds, 3) prevent the loss of federal investment, 4) provide housing for underserved populations and/or 5) are part of a settlement agreement of legal action brought against a local government.
+The total amount of such allocation(s) shall not exceed \$1,000,000.
 The Agency may also make a forward commitment of the next year's tax credits in an amount necessary to fully fund projects with a partial award or to any project application that was submitted in a prior year if such application meets all the minimum requirements of the Plan in the year credits are to be allocated.
-In the event that credits are returned for failure to comply with Section VII(A)(2), the Agency may carry such credits forward, make an award to any project application (subject only to the nonprofit set aside), or a combination of both.
+In the event that credits are returned, the Agency may elect to carry such credits forward, make an award to any project application (subject only to the nonprofit set aside), or a combination of both.